SourabhBiswasin/Devops-Cheatsheet-by-Sourbh-Biswas/Git/README.md

 - after installation open PowerShell in window and run gh --version to confirm the installation.

-- run gh auth login, after pop-up select GitHub.com by enter, then select SSH, enter n to not generate new SSH key and use access token. then select Paste an authentication token, then after pop-up enter your Personal access token.
+- run `gh auth login`, after pop-up select GitHub.com by enter, then select SSH, enter `n` to not generate new SSH key and use access token, then select Personal access token option, Paste authentication token.

 - Steps to generate Personal access token
   - Go to GitHub setting, at bottom sidebar select developer setting select Personal access token, select Fine grain token give necessary access and token then generate token.
 Copy the generate token.
   - Command to check already setup accounts `gh auth status`

-- Steps to remove or switch between different account.
+- Steps to remove or switch between different accounts.
  - Remove GitHub Account for Git (VS Code / Git CLI)
-  - git config --global --unset user.name `Your username`
+  - `git config --global --unset user.name "Your username"`
-  - git config --global --unset user.email `you@example.com`
+  - `git config --global --unset user.email "you@example.com"`

 then again run command to setup new account
 {
-1) git config --global user.name `Your Name`
+1) `git config --global user.name "Your Name"`
 Set your name for commits.

-2) git config --global user.email `you@example.com`
+2) `git config --global user.email "you@example.com"`
 Set your email for commits.
 }